Structural effects of boron doping in diamond crystals for gamma-ray light-source applications: Insights from molecular dynamics simulations: Conclusions and Outlook

 Another important aspect is the boron concentration.
 This study considers dopant levels up to 5\%, well above those typically used in BDD crystals.
 At the lower concentrations of $\lesssim 1\%$ typically used in BDD crystal growth, our results show good agreement with other literature data.
 At higher dopant concentrations less data is available and uncertainties increase due to the formation of defects.
 The crystal sizes used here are small compared with typical nanometre-scale defects, which therefore cannot be analysed by the present methods.
 MPCVD could instead be modelled as a stochastic process via kinetic Monte Carlo (kMC) simulations.
-This capability is available in MBN Explorer \cite{Solov'yov_2022} and has recently been applied to longer-timescale growth processes, such as focused electron-beam induced deposition (FEBID) \cite{Solovyov_2025}.
-Such stochastic modelling offers a promising avenue for further investigation, permitting the study of doping dynamics beyond random substitution, access to macroscopic crystal sizes, explicit treatment of defect formation, and analysis of the atomistic properties of MPCVD-grown crystals.
+A number of works have utilised such methods to model CVD growth of diamond \cite{Netto_1998, Rodgers_2015}, though to our knowledge boron incorporation has never been explicitly included, and instead only modelled using Density Functional Theory (DFT) \cite{Cheesman_2005, Lu_2025}.
+Importantly, the work presented here should be viewed as a first step toward more comprehensive modelling of boron-doped diamond systems.
+Future studies may extend this framework by incorporating additional complexities such as interstitial dopant atoms, periodically graded dopant profiles, and realistic growth processes.

-Building upon our earlier work on \SiGe~systems \cite{Si-Ge_Paper}, this study implements an improved simulation framework capable of capturing both substrate effects and periodic boundary conditions in \CB~crystals, making it more representative of real materials used in gamma-ray CLS.
+Building upon our earlier work on \SiGe\ systems \cite{Si-Ge_Paper}, this study implements an improved simulation framework incorporating both substrate effects and periodic boundary conditions in \CB\ crystals, making it more representative of real materials used in gamma-ray CLSs.
 This methodology offers a computationally efficient and accurate platform not only for studying lattice distortions but also for investigating other material responses relevant to CLS development, such as amorphisation and phase transitions, radiation damage, and thermal effects.
 Coupled with experimental data, these simulations offer a powerful route for guiding the design of next-generation crystal-based light sources.